 * The Farmworkers Career Development Program is funded by a grant from the Florida Department Education, Adult Migrant Program, WIOA, Sec.
 167.

 * No person in this district, shall, on the basis of race, national origin, sex, disability, marital status, religion, or age, be excluded from participation in, be denied the benifits of, or be subjected to discrimination under any education program or activity, or in employment conditions or practices conducted by The District School Board of Collier County.

 Maribel Perez – FCDP Facilitator

-1. Be a migrant or Seasonal farm worker or a dependant of one.
+1. Be a migrant or seasonal farm worker or a dependent of one.